albertzeap/Sorting-Race-CPSC335/README.md

 Known Bugs

   - Console will show a split error, but if you refresh the page the error goes away
+  - Gold Pore's Sort algorithm is implemented but does not output

 Credits